2.1 Communicating entities

 note Because you are not using the base image but one used to teach classes, you will likely see a much larger number.

-To be honest, in our previous chapter we skipped this important detail on Smalltalk design.
+To be honest, in our previous chapter, we skipped this important detail on Smalltalk design.
 We wrote about message sending without explaining much, we wanted you to discover this design informally.
 The scripts you read and wrote were all about entities communicating with each other through messages.